iamamash/fastapi-celery/README.md

    This dashboard provides insights into Celery task progress, success rates, and failures.

+## Usage
+1. Define and dispatch Celery tasks from your FastAPI endpoints.
+2. Monitor task execution and performance through the Flower dashboard.

 ### Run the project without Docker

 #### Requirements/Dependencies